Catholic education in Wales

 The Catholic Church is one of the oldest providers of education in Wales.
 Together with the Church in Wales, they are the only providers of denominational education in the country.

-There are 82 state-maintained Catholic schools in Wales (all Voluntary Aided) educating more than 28,000 pupils and employing over 1,600 members of staff.
+There are 81 state-maintained Catholic schools in Wales (all voluntary aided) educating more than 28,000 pupils and employing over 1,600 members of staff.

 This includes 68 Catholic primary schools, 14 Catholic secondary schools, and a Catholic sixth form college.

-Welsh Catholic schools are some of the most ethnically and religiously diverse in the country - just under half of pupils in Welsh Catholic schools are not Catholic.
+Welsh Catholic schools are some of the most ethnically and religiously diverse in the country, with 38.5% of students coming from ethnic minority backgrounds compared to the Wales average of 15.2%.
+Just under half of pupils in Welsh Catholic schools are not Catholic.

 Catholic schools remain extremely popular with parents of all faiths and none and therefore expand parental choice in education for Welsh families.

-Click the links to find out more about Religious Education, Relationship and Sex Education, and Collective Worship in Welsh Catholic schools
+Click the links to find out more about Religious Education, Relationship and Sex Education, and Collective Worship in Welsh Catholic schoolslow res wales

 Welsh language strategy